atparsec/atparsec/README.md

 Astronomy 🚀 , Astrophysics 🌌 , and programming 💻 enthusiast!<br>

 <i>You know the rules, and so do I 🎶<br>
-git commit git push before you die! 🌐</i>
+git commit git push before you modify! 🌐</i>